SmogDr/edar_coursebook/docs/06-string_date.md

 ##  $ gmtoff: int -21600
 ##  - attr(*, "tzone")= chr [1:3] "" "MST" "MDT"
 ```

-It's easy to see why the `POSIXct` object class is more computationally efficient; but it's also nice to see all the date-time information packed into the `POSIXlt`.
+It's easy to see why the `POSIXct` object class is more computationally
+efficient, but it's also nice to see all the date-time information packed into
+the `POSIXlt`.
 This is why R keeps a key to unlock both using `POSIXt`.
 As my father used to say: clear as mud?

 ### Reading and classifying date-times

-Oftentimes, when data is read into R, there are column elements that contain date and time information.
-These dates and times are often interpreted by R as *character* vectors, which means they have lost their relational attributes (i.e., you cannot subtract "Monday 08:00" from "Wednesday 12:00" and get "2 days 4 hours").
-If we want to analyze dates and times in a relational way, we need to instruct R to recognize these as date-time objects (i.e., as either the `POSIXct` or `POSIXlt` class).
-Thus, to convert a character vector into date or date-time object requires a change of that vector's ***class***.
+Oftentimes, when data is read into R, there are column elements that contain
+date and time information.
+These dates and times are often interpreted by R
+as *character* vectors, which means they have lost their relational attributes
+For example, you cannot subtract "Monday 08:00" from "Wednesday 12:00" and get
+"2 days 4 hours".
+If we want to analyze dates and times in a relational way,
+we need to instruct R to recognize these as date-time objects (i.e., as either
+the `POSIXct` or `POSIXlt` class).
+Thus, to convert a character vector into
+date or date-time object requires a change of that vector's class.

 Date-time elements can be tricky to work with for a few reasons: